jasjs1/SwiftUITabView/README.md

 ## PRIVATE REPOSITORY
-## Thi is the nav bar at the bottom of the app.
+## This is the nav bar at the bottom of the app.